Dobie Center: History

 In 2014 the Dobie Center became managed by Campus Evolution Villages, marking the start of over $4 million in renovations, including new hardwood floors, a cafeteria face-lift, and an updated movie and game room.
 However, there was controversy during this time due to allegations made by many students that Campus Evolution Villages did not uphold their end of a bargain.

-In October 2021, the University of Texas at Austin purchased Dobie Center.
+In October 2021, the University of Texas at Austin purchased Dobie Center for US$104 million.

+On April 21, 2026 it was announced that Dobie Hall would be renamed Dell Hall, following Michael Dell's $750 million donation to a planned expansion of the Dell Medical School at the J. J. Pickle Research Campus.
+Whilst a UT student, Michael Dell, founder of Dell Technologies, lived in room 2713 of what was then Dobie Mall.

 Life at Dobie

 The Dobie Center offers monthly resident events ranging from floor events to dorm-wide events, such as book club.

 Additionally, The University of Texas's campus and covered parking garage are draws for students looking for convenience.
 Dobie had been historically known for having recurring elevator problems, with many students having been trapped in elevators for multiple hours; however, management recently took a major crack on the problem by replacing one of its three decade-old elevators.

 There is a resident assistant on every few floors at Dobie.
 Dobie is also known for being able to accommodate international exchange students who are looking for a short-term stay due to its low occupancy rate.